 Q: Wine Tasting: How does it work?
 How much does it cost?
 Do I have to make a reservation?

-A: Our wine tastings include your choice of any six wines (or ciders) on our current tasting list, and are absolutely free!
+A: Our wine tastings include your choice of any four wines (or ciders) on our current tasting list, and are absolutely free!
 Reservations are not required nor accepted; wine tastings are first-come first-serve and conducted at the bar in our tasting room.
 A valid, non-expired, Indiana or Federal Government-issued ID is required for tasting; please make sure your ID is current (especially when celebrating special birthdays since expiration dates often fall on birthdays!).

 Q: Is Mallow Run Winery open to 21+ only?

 A: No, we are a family-friendly winery.
 We ask that special supervision is considered in our tasting room, which is full of glass bottles and breakable glassware/merchandise.
 Children and guests under 18 should always be accompanied by a parent or guardian, and must be supervised at all times.
 For safety reasons and out of respect to other customers, we ask that children are not permitted to wander away from their guardian(s).
 Please be aware of other guests that are enjoying their time at the winery.

 A: We love dogs!
 In general, friendly, leashed pups are permitted on the outdoor areas of the winery (deck, patio, and lawn).
 Pets are NOT permitted during ticketed concerts or Wine at the Line.
 Please clean up after your pet.
 You can find more information about our pet policy here.

 Q: Can I reserve tables in the tasting room or a space / picnic table(s) outside for my group outing/party?